frictionlessdata/website/site/blog/2017-10-24-georges-labreche/README.md

 website: https://linkedin.com/in/georgeslabreche
 ---

-This grantee profile features Matt Thompson for our series of Frictionless Data Tool Fund posts, written to shine a light on Frictionless Data’s Tool Fund grantees, their work and to let our technical community know how they can get involved.
+This grantee profile features Georges Labreche for our series of Frictionless Data Tool Fund posts, written to shine a light on Frictionless Data’s Tool Fund grantees, their work and to let our technical community know how they can get involved.

 <!-- more -->